Predictive Modeling of Flexible EHD Pumps using Kolmogorov-Arnold Networks: Methodology

 and \( {\bf \Phi}_{\rm out} \) is a row vector of univariate functions:

 These matrices illustrate a Kolmogorov-Arnold layer, which forms the basis of the KAN by stacking such layers.
 A KAN is thus constructed as:

-This structure contrasts with the MLP, which alternates linear layers and nonlinear activation functions as follows:

-KAN builds on this theoretical foundation by replacing fixed activation functions with learnable activation functions on the edges (weights).
-Unlike traditional MLP, KAN have no linear weight matrices.
-Instead, each weight is represented as a learnable spline function.
+KAN builds on this theoretical foundation by replacing fixed activation functions with learnable activation functions on the weights.
+Each weight is represented as a learnable spline function.
 This architectural innovation allows KAN to better capture complex, nonlinear relationships by optimizing univariate functions directly.

-The visualization of KAN is straightforward, with each layer resembling a fully-connected layer where each edge holds a one-dimensional function, simplifying the understanding of complex networks through a direct representation of function layers.
-This model allows for a deeper and more interpretable connection between input features and outputs, showcasing the potential for enhanced model transparency in machine learning applications.

-In this study, we utilized three machine learning models, MLP, RF and KAN, to predict the pressure and flow rate of flexible EHD pumps.
-Each model offers unique strengths and weaknesses, providing a comprehensive comparison.

-MLP is a type of feedforward artificial neural network consisting of an input layer, multiple hidden layers, and an output layer.
-Each layer contains neurons that use fixed nonlinear activation functions $tanh$.
-In this study, we used an MLP model with three hidden layers and trained using the Adam optimizer with a learning rate of 0.001.
-RF is an ensemble learning method that constructs multiple decision trees during training and aggregates their results to improve predictive accuracy.
-In this study, we employed an RF model with 100 decision trees.
-The model's maximum depth was set to 10 to prevent overfitting.
-The Gini impurity criterion was used to measure the quality of the splits.
-KAN replaces fixed activation functions in MLP with learnable univariate spline functions at the edges.
-We used two different KAN models: \begin{itemize} \item For pressure prediction: KAN(width=[5, 2, 1], grid=2, k=3, seed=0) \item For flow rate prediction: KAN(width=[5, 6, 1], grid=4, k=4, seed=0) \end{itemize}

-The dataset was divided into training and testing subsets using a 90-10 split, resulting in 88 training samples and 10 testing samples.
-For predicting pressure, we created a KAN model with two hidden layers (width=[5, 2, 1]) and cubic splines (k=3).
-The training was carried out using the LBFGS optimizer, which is suitable for small datasets.
-After training, the model was pruned to simplify its structure while maintaining its predictive accuracy.
-The pruned model was re-trained for further refinement.
-To increase interpretability, we used symbolic formula extraction to approximate the learned spline functions with mathematical expressions.
-For predicting flow rate, a KAN model with two hidden layers (width=[5, 6, 1]) and cubic splines (k=4) was used.
-The same pruning, refinement, and symbolic formula extraction steps were then repeated to simplify and interpret the flow rate prediction model.